 1 quarter unit = 10 CE hours

-28. Can I get credit for teaching a course?
+28. Can I get credit for teaching a CE course?

-If it is an "approved" course that meets the CE guidelines, you can claim credit for the course.
-However, you can claim credit for a course only one time during a single renewal period.
+If a course is Board approved and meets CE guidelines, you may claim credit for the course.
+However, you can only claim credit for a course one time during a single renewal period.

 29. Are there any provisions for a waiver of the CE requirements?

 Yes.
-You can petition the board for a waiver of the CE requirements, but in the current law, there are only two very narrow provisions for considering a waiver:
+You can petition the Board for a waiver of CE requirements; however, there are only two specific provisions allowed for consideration of a waiver: